edicsonm/Building-a-real-time-data-platform-on-AWS/Module-2_Clickstream_Analysis_For_User_Activity/README.md

 ## 3. Creating a Clickstream Dashboard on Kibana
 Try creating your own visuals using the newly added Index containing the clickstream sample data.

-Alternatively, you can import a dashboard template to see a working example.
+Alternatively, you can import a dashboard template to see a working example. `Note: Import may fail if you have named your domain and Indexes different to the example names above`

 1. Open your Kibana instance and select **Management** located on the left hand panel.